Xaaris/opencv-haar-classifier-training/README.md

 of them:

         find ./positive_images -iname "*.png" > positives.txt
+   All images should have the same size (80 x 30 px in my case).
+   You can adapt the `resizeImages.py` script to do so.

 4. Put the negative images in the `./negative_images` folder and create a list of them:

         find ./negative_images -iname "*.png" > negatives.txt
+   All images should have the same size (1920 x 1080 px in my case).
+   You can again adapt the `resizeImages.py` script to do so.

 5. Create positive samples with the `bin/createsamples.pl` script and save them to the `./samples` folder:

         perl bin/createsamples.pl positives.txt negatives.txt samples 2000\
         "opencv_createsamples -bgcolor 0 -bgthresh 0 -maxxangle 1.1\
-        -maxyangle 1.1 -maxzangle 0.0 -maxidev 10 -w 80 -h 30 -show"
+        -maxyangle 1.1 -maxzangle 0.0 -maxidev 10 -w 80 -h 30"

+    Add `-show` in the end (before the closing ") to see what's going on

-6. Use `tools/mergevec.py` to merge the samples in `./samples` into one file:
+6. Use `tools/mergevec.py` to merge the samples in `./samples` into one .vec file called `samples.vec`:

         python ./tools/mergevec.py -v samples/ -o samples.vec